ibm-cloud-docs/codeengine/deploy-job.md

    ```
    {: screen}

 3. Create your job configuration and reference the `hello_repo` image in {{site.data.keyword.registryshort}}.
-For example, create the `mytestjob` ob to reference the `us.icr.io/mynamespace/hello_repo` by using the `myregistry` access information.
+For example, the following `job create` command creates the `mytestjob` job to reference the `us.icr.io/mynamespace/hello_repo` by using the `myregistry` access information.

    ```
    ibmcloud ce job create --name mytestjob --image us.icr.io/mynamespace/testjob --registry-secret myregistry